About

 —

-We are working on some completely off-grid homes and encourage more clients to consider this option.
+We regularly work on completely off-grid buildings and encourage more clients to consider this option.

 —